 Working as a professional designer for over 7 years has taught me which techniques are critical to producing great designs (and which you can ignore, since you won’t use them regularly).
 This course is based around teaching you the Photoshop techniques to create the beautiful designs you see every day around the web.

 Then you can practice the techniques on your own by working through the provided exercises to make you really learn the necessary skills.

 Each lesson starts by teaching you a particular technique—then puts it into practice with several hands on examples, designing actual interface elements.

-In Photoshop for Interface Designers you’ll learn exactly the skills needed to use Photoshop to design great software.
-From iPhone apps to web apps, you’ll start with the skills and tools used by professionals.
+In Photoshop for Web Design you’ll learn exactly the skills needed to use Photoshop to design great software and websites.
+From iPhone apps to web apps, to product sales pages, you’ll start with the skills and tools used by professionals.